deepzec/Bad-Pdf/README.md

 Bad-PDF create malicious PDF to steal NTLM(NTLMv1/NTLMv2) Hashes from windows machines, it utilize vulnerability disclosed by checkpoint team to create the malicious PDF file.
 Bad-Pdf reads the NTLM hashes using Responder listener.

-This method work on all PDF readers(Any version) and java scripts are not required for this attack.
+This method work on all PDF readers(Any version) and java scripts are not required for this attack, most of the EDR/Endpoint solution failed to detect this attack.

 Reference : https://research.checkpoint.com/ntlm-credentials-theft-via-pdf-files/